dieterich-lab/FUCHS/README.rst

 *****************************************
-FUCHS - FUll circle CHaracterization from rna-Seq
+FUCHS - FUll circular RNA CHaracterization from rna-Seq
 *****************************************
 FUCHS is a python pipeline desigend to fully characterize circular RNAs.
 It uses a list of circular RNAs and reads spanning the back-splice junction as well as a BAM file containing the mapping of all reads (alternatively of all chimeric reads).